videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/join-meeting.md

   }
   //highlight-end

-  //Getting the join method from hook and assigning event callbacks
+  //Getting the join method from the hook and assigning event callbacks
   //highlight-start
   const { join } = useMeeting({
     onMeetingJoined,